-TruBridge revenues increased 3.6%, or \$0.7 million, from the first quarter of 2016.
-Our hospital customers operate in an environment typified by rising costs and increased complexity and are increasingly seeking to alleviate themselves of the ever increasing administrative burden of operating their own business office functions, resulting in an expanded customer base for our private pay services (increasing 6.9%, or \$0.2 million) and accounts receivable management services (increasing 4.9%, or \$0.3 million).
-Our insurance services revenues have increased 8.2%, or \$0.4 million, primarily as our recent acquisition of HHI exposes Rycan's solutions, which we consider to be best-of-breed, to a broader and more robust sales channel.
-Our IT managed services revenues have increased 17.6%, or \$0.4 million, as we continue to see increasing demand for remote hosting for our acute and post-acute EHR solutions.
-These increases have been partially offset by a 31.8%, or \$0.4 million decrease in consulting revenues as ICD-10 related projects have decreased based on the related regulatory compliance deadline and decreased implementations of our Computerized Practitioner Order Entry ("CPOE") and Physician Documentation applications have limited the related consulting opportunities.
+TruBridge revenues increased 5.5%, or \$2.2 million, from the six months ended June 30, 2016.
+Our hospital customers operate in an environment typified by rising costs and increased complexity and are increasingly seeking to alleviate themselves of the ever increasing administrative burden of operating their own business office functions, resulting in an expanded customer base for our private pay services (increasing 3.3%, or \$0.2 million) and accounts receivable management services (increasing 5.0%, or \$0.6 million).
+Our insurance services revenues have increased 12.0%, or \$1.1 million, primarily as our recent acquisition of HHI exposes Rycan's solutions, which we consider to be best-of-breed, to a broader and more robust sales channel.
+Our IT managed services revenues have increased 18.5%, or \$0.8 million, as we continue to see increasing demand for remote hosting for our acute and post-acute EHR solutions.
+Our medical coding services have increased 16.9%, or \$0.3 million, as new key customers have been added.
+These increases have been partially offset by a 22.3%, or \$0.5 million decrease in consulting revenues as ICD-10 related projects have decreased based on the related regulatory compliance deadline and decreased implementations of our Computerized Practitioner Order Entry ("CPOE") and Physician Documentation applications have limited the related consulting opportunities.

-Our costs associated with TruBridge increased 5.1%, or \$0.6 million, with the largest contributing factor being an increase in payroll and related costs of 7.9%, or \$0.6 million, as a result of adding more employees during the trailing twelve months in order to support and develop our growing customer base and increase capacity in advance of anticipated future increases in demand.
-The gross margin on these services decreased to 42.6% in the first quarter of 2017 from 43.4% in the first quarter of 2016.
-This margin compression is primarily due to headcount growth related to our accounts receivable management and private pay services outpacing the related revenue growth, as recent bookings have not fully converted into revenues as of March 31, 2017, but nevertheless require immediate investment in capacity.
+Our costs associated with TruBridge increased 2.7%, or \$0.6 million, with the largest contributing factor being an increase in payroll and related costs of 8.3%, or \$1.1 million, as a result of adding more employees during the trailing twelve months in order to support and develop our growing customer base and increase capacity in advance of anticipated future increases in demand.
+The gross margin on these services increased to 45.1% in the six months ended June 30, 2017 from 43.6% in the six months ended June 30, 2016.
+This margin improvement is the result of revenues materializing during the second quarter of 2017 for which the related investments in capacity had been made in prior periods.